 This post contains affiliate links but all tricks and diaper stockpiles are my own.
+If you make a purchase after clicking one of my links I may earn a commission at no additional cost to you.

 Step 1: Find out how many diapers of each size you need